Băbească neagră: Viticulture

 Băbească neagră is a late-ripening grape variety that is also a mid to late budding vine which contributes to the grape's winter hardiness and resistance to the viticultural hazards of early spring frost.
 During the cold Eastern European winters, Băbească neagră is able to withstand temperatures as low as -18 C. However, the very loose, medium-sized bunches of thin-skinned berries are very susceptible to the hazards of botrytis bunch rot, downy and powdery mildew as well as drought during the growing season.
 If yields are not kept in check by winter pruning and green harvesting, the vine can be very vigorous and prone to developing millerandage.

 While Băbească neagră has many different clonal mutations, like Pinot noir and Grenache, it also has two notable color mutations—a white-berried Băbească albă, and a pink-berried Băbească gri which are grown around Huși in Vaslui County.

 Wine regions

 Most of the plantings of Băbească neagră are found in Romania where, in 2008, there were 4516 ha in cultivation.
 Most of these plantings are in Galați County, particularly around the communes of Nicorești.
 Significant plantings can also be found around Odobești in Vrancea County and in the sandy vineyard soils along the Danube river which forms Romania's southern border with Serbia and Bulgaria.

-Outside of Romania, the grape can be found in Moldova, the Ukraine and the United States.
+Outside of Romania, the grape can be found in Moldova, Ukraine and the United States.
 Băbească neagră can be found on limited acreages in the Finger Lakes region of New York State, where this variety was originally successfully cultivated by Konstantin Frank.
 Called Sereksiya Charni here (the Russian name), it is used by McGregor Vineyard to create an aromatic, fruity red wine (called "Black Russian"), blended with Saperavi.